 I was a kid and saw some of the suffering.
-Years later I learned more: about the alcoholic husbands and the cancers in particular.
+Years later I learned more: about the alcoholic husbands and the wandering wives and the cancers in particular.
 But other things too.
 Some of those people’s lives could have been a country music song.

 They were people who could have told God to get lost.
+He didn’t seem to have done much for them.
+Not compared with the great lives other people had.
 But they sang “it is well with my soul,” and meant it.
-That for me was a revelation of sorts.
+That for me was a revelation.
 They showed a possibility for human life I hadn’t really seen.

 A man named Horatio Spafford had lost his son at two.
 But that would not be the great suffering of his life.
 His wife Anna was ill, and he sent her and their four daughters to Europe.
 On November 21st, in the middle of that vast ocean, the British iron ship the Lochearn rammed the liner they were on.
 It sunk in twelve minutes.

 Anna survived, holding on to a board floating in the ocean.
 Another ship picked her up.
 Their four daughters drowned.
 Anna telegraphed from Wales, “Saved alone.
 What shall I do?”